PremSagar2002/Roxiler-Backend/README.md

 # Roxiler Backend

 Welcome to the Roxiler Backend project!
 This backend system is created to efficiently manage and analyze product transactions.
-It seamlessly integrates with a third-party API to fetch product transaction data and offers a variety of APIs for handling transactions, generating statistics, and creating insightful charts based on the acquired data.
+It seamlessly integrates with a third-party API to fetch product transaction data and offers a variety of APIs for handling transactions, generating statistics, and creating insightful charts based on the acquired data

-## Deployment

-The project is currently deployed and accessible [here](#).
-You can leverage the following APIs to interact with the system.

 ## API Endpoints